 Invest in the right mattress and pillow: Your bed can play a major role in how comfortable you feel during the night.
 Mattresses made with thick foams tend to absorb and trap body heat, causing you to feel excessively warm.
 Other mattresses sleep cool by comparison thanks to components like ventilated latex and open coil systems that circulate air throughout the interior.
 Cooling pillows can have the same effect.
 Certain pillows can be heat traps, but other types of pillows – such as latex, ventilated foam, and wool – provide above-average temperature control.

 Buy natural bedding: Sheets and pillowcases made from natural fibers like cotton or linen offer better breathability than those made from polyester and other synthetic fabrics.
 Some people also find bedding made from plant-based fabrics like rayon from bamboo provide adequate cooling.

 Measures you can take to remain cool and comfortable in bed include:

-- Find your ideal clothing level: Some people prefer wearing pajamas or sweats to bed, while others find sleeping nude or semi-nude more comfortable.
+Find your ideal clothing level: Many prefer wearing pajamas or sweats to bed, while others enjoy sleeping nude or semi-nude.
 Choose the sleeping attire that works best for you, but keep in mind that thick, insulating bedclothes can elevate your body temperature and cause you to overheat in bed – especially on hot or humid nights.